 You may never be able to sort your fiber to this level of sophistication, but if you can sort your fiber into even just three grades, you will be quite pleased with the difference in your finished products.

 After shearing and the initial sorting and skirting, there are many steps involved in processing fiber including washing, picking, dehairing, carding, drafting, spinning, steaming, winding, and skeining.
-The Fiber Processing Flow Chart shows the order of how fiber is processed.
+This Fiber Processing Flow Chart explains the order and steps of how fiber is processed.
 Learning how to do this yourself can be time consuming, but rewarding.
 Mills can process alpaca fiber on a larger scale, more efficiently, but it can be costly.
 Those that understand the many steps involved from shearing the alpaca to producing a finished product have a great appreciation for the value of that product, even more so if it is handmade.

 Fiber length determines the methods for processing.
 One method is called Woolen and the other is Worsted.